Telephony Support for Lync Online

-Implementing a Microsoft Exchange environment, complete with email and Active Directory, is a daunting task for small and medium sized businesses.
-A highly trained and certified IT staff is required to configure and maintain this complex web of technology.
-The servers and software needed to run it can require a significant capital investment.
+A Microsoft Exchange environment, complete with email and Active Directory can seem be a daunting task for small and medium sized businesses.
+You may think you need a highly trained and certified IT staff to configure and maintain this complex web of technology.
+Also the servers and software needed to run it can require a significant capital investment.

 Microsoft Office 365 is a service that brings a comprehensive Microsoft solution to even the smallest operation, through a hosted system that delivers Microsoft Exchange and Office applications.
 This cloud-based solution eliminates the burden of investing in capital and technical staff required to deploy a full Microsoft solution on-site.